scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

 call it. ``build_ext`` is a command defined in ``setup.py``, and ``--inplace`` is an option we'll use to ensure that the compiling happens in the SciPy directory you already have rather than the default location for Python packages.
-By building in place, you avoid having to re-build SciPy before you can test changes to the Python code.
+By building in-place, you avoid having to re-build SciPy before you can test changes to the Python code.

 #.
 Test the build: enter ``python3 runtests.py -v``. ``runtests.py`` is another